-Dilland also examines a wessel's short memory in a positive light and seems to believe that a happier life could be achieved if only we were simple-minded enough to live our lives with absolutely no negret.
-She claims, "I suspect that for me the way is like the wessel's: open to time and death painlends, noticing everything, remembering nothing, choosing the given with a fierce and pointed will" (Dilland 2105, in theory, this does sound like a positive value.
-To be able to live freely without a bird of remembrance as to the results of our choices would be an interesting life, one may even say a care-free life.
-But at the same time, Comment Tris question would we not be denying our responsibility as humans to learn from the represents excellent critical thinking.
-The student mistakes of the past as to not replicate them in the future?
-Human acknowledges that theoretically "remembering mething" may have beings' ability to remember is almost as important as our ability to some merits but then ponders on choose, because remembering things from the past is the only way we the larger socio-political problem it produced to can truly learn from them.
-History is taught throughout our educational system for a very good reason; so that the generations of the future do Comment: The student brings two not make the mistakes of the past.
-A human being who chooses to live ideas together very smoothly here. like a weasel gives up something that once made him very human: the ability to learn from his mistakes to further better himself.
-Ultimately, without the ability to choose or recall the past, markind would be able to more readily take risks without regard for consequences.
-Dillard views the weaser's reaction to necessity as an Comment: The raritor sums up his argument while over again. unwavering willingness to take such carefree risks and chances.
-She reminding us of the problem with Officed's bless. states that "It would be well, and proper, and obedient, and pure, to grasp your one necessity and not let it go, to daugle from it impwherever it takes you" (Dilland 211).
-Would it then be productive for us to make a wrong choice and be forced to live in it forever, when we as a people have the power to change, to remedy wrongs we've made in our Eves?
-What Oilland appears to be recommending is that humans not take Assessment This is prooffeen thoughtful question that makes th many risks, but who is to say that the ability to avoid or escape risks is resident think along with the writer. necessarily a flaw with manking?
-If we had been like the wessel, never wanting, never needing, always "choosing the given with a fierce and pointed will" (Dillard 210), our world would be a completely different place.
-The United States of
+Diffard also examines a wessel's short memory in a positive light and seems to believe that a happier life could be achieved if only we were simple-minded enough to live our lives with absolutely no regret.
+She claims, "I suspect that for me the way is like the wessel"s: open to time and death painlenols, noticing everything, remembering nothing, choosing the given with a fierce and pointed will" (Diffard 200), in theory, this does sound like a positive value.
+To be able to live freely without a Net of remembrance as to the results of our choices would be an Eastment: Student dismanties Diffact's entire prevents by helling us have the very act of writing the easy negative her argument.
+He has not only interpreted the escay but figured out free its previae is highered out free its previae is highered.

-Essentiant Student dismanties Officer's entire premise by helling us have the very act of writing the essay negates her argument.
-He has not only interpreted the essay but figured out how the premise is logically flaced.
+Comment: Once again the student demonstrates why the topic of Differd's argument falls short when applied to her over writing. interesting Me, one may even say a care-free Me.
+But at the same time, would we not be denying our responsibility as humans to learn from the mistakes of the past as to not replicate them in the future?
+Human beings' ability to remember is almost as important as our ability to choose, because remembering things from the past is the only way we can truly learn from them.
+History is taught throughout our educational system for a very good reason: so that the generations of the future do not make the mistakes of the past.
+A human being who chooses to live like a wessel gives up something that once made him very human: the ability to learn from the mistakes to further better timeaff.

-Comment: Drue again the student demonstrates why the logic of Differd's argument falls short when applied to her own uniting.
+Ultimately, without the ability to choose or recall the past, mankind would be able to more readily take risks without regard for caraequetross.
+Dillard views the weasel's reaction to necessity as an unwavering willingness to take such carefree risks and chances.
+She states that "it would be well, and proper, and obedient, and pure, to grasp your one necessity and net let it go, to dangle from it imp wherever it takes you" (Dillard 21:1).
+Would it then be productive for us to make a wrong choice and be forced to live in it forever, when we as a people have the power to change, to remedy wrongs we've made in our lives?
+What Dillard appears to be recommending is that humans not take many risks, but who is to say that the ability to avail or escape risks is necessarily a flaw with mankind?

-America might not exist at this very moment if we had just taken what was given to us, and unwaveringly accepted a life as a colony of Great Britain.
-But as Cole clearly puts it, "A risk that you assume by actually analysis.
-How well do these strategies work for you?
-Add your own tips to the list.
+If we had been like the weasel, never wanting, never needing, always "chaosing the given with a fierce and pointed will" (Dillard 210), our world would be a completely different place.
+The United States of America might not exist at this very moment if we had just taken what was given to us, and unwaveringly accepted a life as a colony of Great Britain.
+But as Cole clearly puts it, "A risk that you assume by actually Comment: This operation represents excellent units at theining.
+The student admovinges that theoretically "excendency problem," you have some menits but then penders on the larger socio-political problem it presents.